SalomePlatform/shaper/src/FeaturesPlugin/doc/cutFeature.rst

 Cut
 ===

-The feature Cut implements a boolean operation to cut tool objects from a main objects.
+Cut feature implements a Boolean operation to cut tool objects from main objects.

-To perform a boolean operation Cut in the active part:
+To perform a Cut operationin the active part:

 #. select in the Main Menu *Features - > Cut* item  or
 #. click **Cut** button in the toolbar